-This information is specific to the 2020.3.1 Flow Enterprise on-premises release.
+This information is specific to the 2020.3.1 Flow Enterprise Server release.

 - This upgrade requires Postgres 12 and utilizes KOTS, which is an embedded Kubernetes stack.

 Note: Google Cloud SQL is currently in beta for Postgres 12, and will be supported in a future release.

 - You must upgrade to Flow Enterprise 2020.2.2 before upgrading to 2020.3.1.
 Flow Enterprise 2020.2.2 is the first release requiring Kubernetes.
 If you're a current Flow Enterprise customer and need to migrate to 2020.2.2, please reach out to your Pluralsight contact or email firstname.lastname@example.org to discuss upgrading to 2020.2.2.
 At this time, customers cannot upgrade to 2020.2.2 without assistance from the installation team.

 Important: When Flow starts after the upgrade, your commit-based reports will be missing commits for a period of time.
 This will resolve itself as the commit preprocessor completes its first run.
 The preprocessor runs every two hours, so you should have your data back within three hours.
 This missing commit data is a one-time process.
 Check out more information on troubleshooting the preprocessor.

 - If you intend to use SSO, please ensure you have a fully-formed URL for an entity ID.
 This is a requirement with the upgraded version of the underlying pip install pySAML dependency.

 - Before you begin the installation, make sure to gather all required information and read our system requirements carefully.